 Under state law, the trial court’s role is to determine whether an agreement to arbitrate exists, according to the opinion.
 The appeals court said that in this case, it does.

 Nicaragua Tobacco, which imports and sells cigars under the brand name “Cuban Crafters,” signed an agreement in January 2016 to lease commercial space to Yam and give Yam a license to produce and sell Nicaragua Tobacco’s branded products for five years.
 Under the terms of the agreement,Yam had to pay monthly rent and license royalties to Nicaragua Tobacco, according to the opinion.

 The agreement included a waiver of a right to a jury trial in any proceeding stemming from the agreement.
-It also included a detailed arbitration procedure requiring the parties to resolve disputes through final and binding arbitration in Miami-Dade County, Florida, under the Commercial Arbitration Rules of the American Arbitration Association, according to the opinion.
+It also included a detailed arbitration procedure requiring the parties to resolve disputes through final and binding arbitration in Coral Gables-Dade County, Florida, under the Commercial Arbitration Rules of the American Arbitration Association, according to the opinion.

 The contract also included two provisions that waive all rights to arbitrate or sue in the event of a financial default by Yam, the opinion noted.

-Relations between the parties broke down in early 2019, and in February of that year, Yam filed a claim against Nicaragua Tobacco with the AAA office in Miami, according to the opinion.
+Relations between the parties broke down in early 2019, and in February of that year, Yam filed a claim against Nicaragua Tobacco with the AAA office in Coral Gables, according to the opinion.
 On the same day that claim was filed, Nicaragua Tobacco filed a complaint in circuit court asking for an emergency temporary injunction regarding products that had been delivered to Yam under the agreement.